March 25, 2020

 A cron file is a simple text file that contains commands to run at a specific time.
 The default system crontab file is /etc/crontab and is located within a crontab directory, /etc/cron.*/.
 Only system administrators can edit the system crontab file.

-However, as Unix-like operating systems support multiple users, each one can also create their own crontab file and launch commands to perform tasks anytime they want.
+However, as Unix-like operating systems support multiple users, each one can also create their own crontab file and launch commands to perform jobs anytime they want.
 A cron daemon will check the file and run the command on the system background.

 With cron jobs, you can automate system maintenance, disk space monitoring, and schedule backups.
 Because of its nature, cron jobs are great for a computer that works 24/7 — a server.